jeffnye-gh/performance-modeling/how-to.md

 Miniconda package manager is used by Sparcians.

-- Follow the instructions for license, etc.
+In accepting the license:

 - I am using the default install location

 - I am allowing the installer to run conda init

-    - The text instructions tell you how to disable miniconda activation at startup
+The license instructions tell you how to disable miniconda activation at startup

 - conda config --set auto_activate_base false

-        - I am not executing this command
+I am not executing this command

 ```